marick/nh/prototypes/p003_test_first/JARGON.md

 A cluster represents a group of neurons that act together to respond to a *pulse* by calculating a function and sending the result to downstream clusters.
-In addition to data from the pulse, the cluster may use some stored configuration information.
 All clusters run asynchronously from other clusters.

 A **linear** cluster represents a plain function: each pulse spawns an independent Elixir process, which exits immediately after sending its result downstream.
-As far as anything external to the task can tell, the cluster is always *waiting* to be provoked to (instantaneously) calculate something.
+As far as anything external to the task can tell, the cluster is always *waiting* to be provoked to instantaneously calculate something.

-A **circular** cluster is a cluster that (conceptually) has a circular connection of neurons that keeps the cluster active.
+A **circular** cluster is a cluster that (conceptually) has a circular connection of neurons that keeps it active.
 I whimsically call this "throbbing", intended to convey the idea that self-reinforcing waves of activation flood across the cluster at intervals.